mollikka/Website2024/content/text/blog/2025-number/index.md

 +++
-title = "Number 2025"
-description = "Properties of the number 2025" date = "2025-01-01"
+title = "Properties of the number 2025" description = "2025 is a square number" date = "2025-01-01"
 [taxonomies]
 tags = ["math"]